skaynor/wildhunts-campaign/docs/resources/weapons/bow.md

 *You gain a +1 bonus on attacks and damage rolls.*

 **Dragonpiercer.** When you take the Attack action on your turn, you can replace one of your attacks to fire a dragonpiercer, striking all creatures in a 30-foot line that is 5 feet wide.
 Each creature in that line must make a Dexterity saving throw equal to your *Coating save DC*, taking 3d6 piercing damage on a failed save, or half as much on a successful one.
 If a creature is Huge or larger, it takes double damage.
-One you use this property, you can't use it again until you finish a long rest.
+Once you use this property, you can't use it again until you finish a long rest.

 **Additional Coatings Available.**